 The Matter Advantage: Bridging the "Prosumer" Gap

-Matter is an industry-unifying communication protocol that allows smart devices from different manufacturers to work together seamlessly over Wi-Fi or Thread.
-For a facility manager or garage owner, Matter eliminates "vendor lock-in."
-You can control industrial-grade UFO high bays using an Apple HomePod, a Google Nest Hub, or an Amazon Alexa device simultaneously.
+Matter is an industry-unifying communication protocol that allows smart devices from different manufacturers to work together over Wi-Fi or Thread.
+For a facility manager, Matter can help reduce "vendor lock-in."
+You can often control industrial-grade UFO high bays using an Apple HomePod, a Google Nest Hub, or an Amazon Alexa device simultaneously.

 As noted in the 2026 Commercial & Industrial LED Lighting Outlook, the adoption of Matter in the industrial sector is driven by the need for simplified commissioning.
 Instead of complex Building Management Systems (BMS), a Matter-enabled 0-10V controller allows for "plug-and-play" smart integration.